ga-wdi-boston/js-functions-ins-and-outs/README.md

 ## Reading

-These reading are to help familiarize you with the subject matter.
+These readings are to help familiarize you with the subject matter.
 You are not expected to follow all of descriptions.
 Please skip over `ES6` and/or `ECMAScript 6` portions of the documentation.

 - MDN Glossary entry for [Array](https://developer.mozilla.org/en-US/docs/Glossary/array)